 This is better to hear because even those of us who do not have autism have our own individual ways of coping with anger, sadness or frustration.
 My brother would probably feel embarrassed if I went into details about his meltdowns and stimulatory behaviors to people who don’t really know him well enough to have seen them for themselves.
 This question also shows the person is trying to understand how an individual with autism may react to certain situations or try to make himself or herself comfortable.
 This concern can be discussed in a way that will educate the curious person on what makes an individual with autism feel more comfortable in a situation where they are feeling sensory overload, without completely belittling the person.

-The Mighty is asking the following: Write a letter to yourself on the day of the diagnosis.
-If you’d like to participate, please send a blog post to [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
+The Mighty is asking the following: Tell us one thing your loved ones might not know about your experience with disability, disease or mental illness.
+What would you say to teach them?
+If you’d like to participate, please send a blog post [email protected] Please include a photo for the piece, a photo of yourself and 1-2 sentence bio.
 Check out our Submit a Story page for more about our submission guidelines.